ezotrank/opfwd/README.md

 ## Limitations

-- Commands must be explicitly whitelisted for security reasons
+- Commands must be explicitly whitelisted for security reasons, either with exact matches or using prefixes.
 - Remote forwarding must be allowed on the SSH server
 - Requires an active SSH connection
 - Your MacOS computer must be running and accessible